richmahn/en_tn/mat/08/intro.md

 ##### Miracles #####

-Jesus' miracles in this chapter appear to indicate that he had authority over things beyond human control.
+Jesus' miracles in this chapter show that he has authority over things beyond human control.
 They also show that worship of Jesus is the proper response to his deeds.
 (See: [[rc://en/tw/dict/bible/kt/authority]])

 ## Links: ##